sreejitha/Log-Analysis/readme.md

 ```
 \q
 ```
-## Downloading Code

-1> Clone this repository into the vagrant folder using the github link above

 ## Running application
 1> Assuming you have followed the steps in Setup and are still logged in into